 - Active Income: This is income from wages, tips, and active business participation.
 For example, if you have a rental property and you run it as a business, pay for maintenance and upkeep, and offset some of your income from rent received, it is considered active business participation.
 This income will be taxed at your regular personal income tax rate.

 - Portfolio Income: As you might imagine, portfolio income is the result of your investments.
 This income comes in the form of capital gains, dividends, and interest.
-Money you make from stocks, bonds, mutual funds, or other investments, is considered portfolio income.
+The money you make from stocks, bonds, mutual funds, or other investments, is considered portfolio income.
 You can offset gains in portfolio income with losses.
 It is important to remember that, though you may see your dividends as passive income, the IRS classifies them as portfolio income, and you must follow those tax rules.

 - Passive Income: The IRS is kind of vague about passive income, simply pointing out that it is money you receive that doesn’t come from business activities or wages, nor from dividends, interest, or capital gains.
 The IRS does not allow your passive losses to offset gains from portfolio income or active income.